 - Pinch of sugar

-Transfer to a floured surface and knead for 5 minutes until smooth and elastic.
-Return to a greased bowl, cover and leave in a warm place for 2 hours until doubled in bulk.
-Line or grease a baking tray.
+- Transfer to a floured surface and knead for 5-10 minutes until the dough is smooth and elastic.
+Place the dough in a lightly graded bowl, cover, and let rise at room temperature for 1-2 hours until doubled in size.